cert-ee/cuckoo3/.github/ISSUE_TEMPLATE/feature_request.md

 Propose a clear and concise description of what you want to happen._

 _Describe alternatives you've considered
-Describe a﻿ clear and concise description of any alternative solutions or features you've considered._
+Describe a clear and concise description of any alternative solutions or features you've considered._

 ## Additional context
 _Additional context